cku3/Interactive-Lab-Hub/labs/lab4.md

 *A lab report by Christine Ku*

-## In this Report

-To submit your lab, clone [this repository](https://github.com/FAR-Lab/IDD-Fa18-Lab4).
-You'll need to describe your design, include a video of your paper display in operation, and upload any code you wrote to make it move.

 ## Part A. Actuating DC motors

 **Link to a video of your vibration motor**